Bronya-Rand/ExPoser-Previewer/README.md

 ## Credits
 - Elckarow - [exp_parser.rpy](./game/exp_parser.rpy) initial code [1.0-1.2].

-Copyright © 2022-2023 GanstaKingofSA.
+Copyright © 2022-2023 bronya_rand.
 All rights reserved.

 Mood Pose Tool (MPT) is the property of u/chronoshag and the MPT team.
 No MPT assets are provided in ExPoser Previewer.

-ExPoser (ExP) is the property of GanstaKingofSA.
+ExPoser (ExP) is the property of bronya_rand.

 DDLC, the DDLC posing code (DDLC syntax) are the property of Team Salvato.